Choosing between Garmin and Fitbit? This guide covers everything you need to know.

 Users can also see oxygen variation (which could reveal sleep apnea symptoms), and the excellent Health Metrics dashboard is populated by nighttime biometrics.

 Garmin used to lag badly in sleep tracking, but it has caught up somewhat.
-It will show light, deep, and REM sleep, and factors in respiration rate and skin temperature (depending on the device).
+It will show light, deep, and REM sleep, as well as factors in respiration rate and skin temperature (depending on the device).
 Most watches will let you track blood oxygen at night, too, and Garmin has also added nap tracking in recent models.

 Our testing has found Garmin’s tracking slightly generous in calculating sleep duration and less sensitive to wakeups.
 We’d say Fitbit still has the edge when it comes to sleep.